 As we have described earlier, JDO allows access to many query languages to give the user full flexibility over what they utilise.
 Sometimes an object-based query language (such as JDOQL) is not considered suitable, maybe due to the lack of familiarity of the application developer with such a query language.
 In the case where you are using an RDBMS it is sometimes desirable to query using SQL.
 JDO standardises this as a valid query mechanism, and DataNucleus supports this.

 Please be aware that the SQL query that you invoke has to be valid for your RDBMS, and that the SQL syntax differs across almost all RDBMS.
-Using SQL as the query language means you give up database-independence.

 To utilise SQL syntax in queries, you create a Query as follows